 \subsection{Video-to-Pose Module}

-This module predicts joint positions from the input video, without relying on explicit geometric intermediates such as mesh or surface normals.
-While our experiments (\S\ref{sec:exp_v1_compare}) confirm that ground-truth mesh can improve pose estimation when available, predicted mesh introduces error propagation that degrades overall stability.
-We therefore adopt a purely vision-driven design.
+This module predicts joint positions directly from the input video, without explicit geometric intermediates such as mesh or surface normals: predicted-mesh noise propagates through downstream stages and degrades stability (\S\ref{sec:exp_v1_compare}).

-\paragraph{Reference query encoder.} To ground the joint layout in the target skeleton, we first encode a \emph{reference frame}, defined as a single frame for which the joint positions and corresponding image features are both known.
-The reference joint positions $\mathbf{p}^{\text{ref}} \in \mathbb{R}^{J \times 3}$ are mapped through a frequency-based positional embedding~\cite{mildenhall2020nerf} and projected to a query dimension $d$.
-Per-joint semantic embeddings, obtained by encoding joint names with the T5~\cite{raffel2020exploring} text encoder, are added to provide category-agnostic joint identity; these embeddings serve as semantic positional identifiers and enable the model to generalize across skeletons with arbitrary joint counts and naming conventions.
-The reference image features $\mathbf{z}^{\text{ref}} \in \mathbb{R}^{P \times d_{\text{img}}}$ (extracted by a frozen DINOv2~\cite{oquab2023dinov2} encoder) are projected and fused via a stack of \emph{RefFusionBlocks}, each comprising a GL-GMHA self-attention over joints, a vanilla self-attention, and a cross-attention to the image features.
-The output is a set of reference joint queries $\mathbf{Q}^{\text{ref}} \in \mathbb{R}^{J \times d}$ that encode both the skeletal structure and the visual appearance of the reference frame.
+\paragraph{Reference query encoder.} To ground the joint layout in the target skeleton, we encode a \emph{reference frame} for which joint positions and image features are both known.
+Reference joint positions $\mathbf{p}^{\text{ref}} \in \mathbb{R}^{J \times 3}$ are mapped through a frequency-based positional embedding~\cite{mildenhall2020nerf} and projected to dimension $d$.
+Per-joint semantic embeddings, obtained by encoding joint names with the T5~\cite{raffel2020exploring} text encoder, are added to provide category-agnostic joint identity that generalizes across arbitrary joint counts and naming conventions.
+Reference image features $\mathbf{z}^{\text{ref}} \in \mathbb{R}^{P \times d_{\text{img}}}$ (from a frozen DINOv2~\cite{oquab2023dinov2} encoder) are fused via a stack of \emph{RefFusionBlocks}, each comprising GL-GMHA self-attention over joints, vanilla self-attention, and cross-attention to image features.
+The output is a set of reference joint queries $\mathbf{Q}^{\text{ref}} \in \mathbb{R}^{J \times d}$ that encode both skeletal structure and reference appearance.